qntln/logwood/README.rst

 py.test fixtures
 ----------------
-For testing convenience there are prepared two fixtures: :code:`configure_and_reset_logwood` and :code:`logwood_handler_mock`.
+For testing convenience there are two fixtures prepared: :code:`configure_and_reset_logwood` and :code:`logwood_handler_mock`.
-:code:`configure_and_reset_logwood` is autouse fixture, i.e. is run before every test of projects that import logwood.
+:code:`configure_and_reset_logwood` is an autouse fixture, i.e. it is run before every test in projects that use logwood.
-It calls :code:`logwood.basic_config` with stderr handler so you don't have to care about logwood configuration in tests and you can see logs when your test fails.
+It calls :code:`logwood.basic_config` to set a stderr handler so you don't have to care about logwood configuration in tests, and you can see logs when your test fails.
+The :code:`logwood_handler_mock` fixture is a mock handler.
+This is useful for testing how your code uses logwood.
-Fixture :code:`logwood_handler_mock` is mocked handler.
-It stores all messages in a dict of list so you can easily find your message.
-To identify the level you can use either string (upper/lowercase) or constant from logging or logwood:
+It stores all messages in a dict of lists so you can easily find your messages.
+To identify the level you can use either strings (upper/lowercase) or constants from logging or logwood:

 .. code-block:: python

 	import logwood

 	def some_func():
 		logger = logwood.get_logger('test_logger')
 		logger.warning('Something is wrong with id {}', 42)

 	def test_logwood(logwood_handler_mock):
 		some_func()
 		assert 'Something is wrong with id 42' in logwood_handler_mock['WARNING'] assert not logwood_handler_mock['error']
 		assert any(m.startswith('Something') for m in logwood_handler_mock[logwood.WARNING])